damyanpetev/help-topics/topics/02_Controls/igGrid/00_igGrid_Overview.md

 ## About igGrid

-The `igGrid` is a jQuery-based client-side grid that is responsible for presenting and manipulating tabular data.
+The Ignite UI `igGrid` is a jQuery-based client-side grid that is responsible for presenting and manipulating tabular data.
 Its whole lifecycle is on the client-side, which makes it independent from server-side technology.

 ![](images/igGrid_Overview_01.png)